 - Gudauri ski resort: No train.
 Rent a car to Gudauri or arrange a transfer.

 For destinations off the rail grid, renting a car from Tbilisi, Kutaisi, or Batumi fills every gap.
-No deposit, unlimited mileage, and free delivery to any airport or hotel.
+Full off-road insurance options, roof tents, camping equipment, no deposit, unlimited mileage, and free delivery to any airport or hotel.
 Check our full transport guide for a comparison of all intercity options.

 Train vs. Rental Car: When Each Wins